jchristov/crypto-trader-3/README.md

 *API Authentication*

+The following authentication tokens can be generated using your online GDAX account

 * GDAX_PASSPHRASE
 * GDAX_SECRET
 * GDAX_KEY

 *Environment endpoints*

+The endpoints will either be the *Sandbox* or the *Live* environment

 * GDAX_WS_URL
 * GDAX_API_URL

-The endpoints will either be the *Sandbox* ot the *Live* environment

 ### Live